swiftb/clicker-heroes-sw1ft-bot/README.md

 If any of these fail, validate your [lib settings](#mandatory-lib-settings), then reload the script with <kbd>Alt+F5</kbd> and try again.

 ## Starting a run

-The Speed run (<kbd>Ctrl+F1</kbd>) is expecting to start after a fresh ascend with an available clickable.

-The Deep run is expecting to start where a Speed run finishes.
-Start it manually with <kbd>Ctrl+F2</kbd>, or set `hybridMode` to true to automatically start it.

 The Vision run is usually not that picky about game state, just try start it with <kbd>Ctrl+F3</kbd>.
 Error states: